 What Doesn’t Work Well

-Lower adoption than mcp-go.
-With ~3,000 stars vs. mcp-go’s ~8,400, the official SDK is the underdog in the Go ecosystem.
+Still lower adoption than mcp-go.
+With ~4,500 stars vs. mcp-go’s ~8,700, the gap has narrowed significantly (from 2.8x to 1.9x) but the official SDK remains the second choice.
 Most existing Go MCP servers were built on mark3labs/mcp-go and won’t migrate without a compelling reason.

 Less opinionated.
 The official SDK follows Go’s standard library philosophy of minimal abstraction.
 This means more code to write compared to mcp-go’s higher-level patterns.